bigbigmdm/GAOMON-S620-in-LINUX/README.md

 # GAOMON S620 PEN KEY SETTINGS
 xsetwacom --set 'GAOMON Gaomon Tablet Pen stylus' Button 2 "key del"
 ```
-- file that reassigns the lower pen key to Del (for easy erasing of selected fragment), four tablet keys for copy, paste, reduce, enlarge functions.
+- file that reassigns the lower pen key to Del (for easy erasing of selected fragment), four tablet keys for copy, paste, reduce, enlarge scaling functions.

 A list of supported keys can be seen with the command **xsetwacom --list modifiers**